What is Coaching? A Quick Guide to Getting Started

 “A person’s success in life can usually be measured by the number of uncomfortable conversations he or she is willing to have.”

-How do I know if I need a coach?
+How do I know if I need a career coach?

 Here are eight questions you can use to gauge whether or not coaching could be useful.